TN1ck/tomnick.org/content/posts/2017-10-31-number-game.markdown

 5 1 6 1 7 1 8 1 9
 ```

-You are allowed to strike through numbers that are next to each other that are the same or add up to 10, no diagonals though, but the left/right neighbour of the outermost numbers are the right/left outermost of the column before/after.
+You are allowed to strike through numbers that are next to each other that are the same or add up to 10, no diagonals though, but the left/right neighbor of the outermost numbers are the right/left outermost of the column before/after.
 So the the 9 in the first row could be striked with the left 1 in the second row.
 After there are now possibilities left, one must write all remaining numbers below.
 This repeats after no numbers are left.
 To get a feeling got to the implementation and play around a bit, I mark the possible matches: [http://tn1ck.github.io/numbers-game/](http://tn1ck.github.io/numbers-game/).

 Three years ago I wanted to learn React.js.
 The best way to learn a new library or framework is to build something with it, for me this was the Numbers Game.
 Just head straight to [http://tn1ck.github.io/numbers-game/](http://tn1ck.github.io/numbers-game/), to play it.